-Aspect Activities 3 Ensuring compliance by Handover of the project site and access to the project site within the agreed schedule municipality Approvals, authorizations, and permits that are the responsibility of the municipality.
-Device of tradecised designs Review of technical designs.
+Aspect Activities 3 Ensuring compliance by municipality Handover of the project site and access to the project site within the agreed schedule.
+Approvals, authorizations, and permits that are the responsibility of the municipality.
+Review of technical designs.
 Delivery of associated infrastructure to be delivered by the municipality.
 Monitoring compliance Preparation and submission of detailed designs. by the PSP All approvals and permits (other than those which are the responsibility of the municipality).
 Arrangement of the financial resources needed for the project (financial close).
 Project insurance.
 Arrangement of utilities (electricity connection and construction water supply).
 Submission of performance/security bonds and guarantees.
-Dark security performance/security bonds and guarantees.

 Bank account and escrow arrangements.